 Essential Knitting Skills and Tools

-You can learn all of these with one simple project: My First Knitting Project.
+You can learn all of these with one simple project to produce a knit square.

 Picking a Good Pattern for Beginners

 Once you have the basics down, it's time to pick your first project.
 It's a good idea to start with something small and flat that doesn't require shaping.

 Scarves are a great place to begin because they're so long that it forces you to really get to know the basic stitches.
 Also, dishcloths are fun and quick projects that simply require you to knit a flat square.
 They're both also useful projects and keeping your finished knitwear in sight is a great motivation to keep knitting.

 Patterns are usually labeled with the knitting skill level to help you choose a good beginner project.